 Additionally, if you’re looking for additional avenues to grow wealth or leave a fruitful legacy for family or other beneficiaries, whole life policies better address those needs.

-And since premium rates do not change with whole life, and because it accumulates cash value and ensures tax-free death benefits, whole life insurance may be preferred as you age or if financial times are more uncertain.
+And since premium rates do not change with a whole life policy, and because it accumulates cash value and ensures tax-free death benefits, whole life insurance may be preferred as you age or if financial times are more uncertain.

 You never have to make important life insurance decisions on your own.
 If you’re interested in converting from term life to whole, have questions or concerns, or just need some assistance in tailoring your new whole life policy to fit your specific needs, it may help to reach out to an insurance agent who also specializes in financial advising.